 This program prepares you with high-level knowledge, clinical experience and credentials to work in a variety of settings, such as community counseling agencies, rehabilitation facilities, college counseling centers, primary care facilities, veterans affairs and private practice offices.
 You will develop skills to successfully help others by:

-This hybrid program includes online course work and in-person classes held two days each term in Salem, Oregon, and emphasizes academic excellence, competence in counseling skills and personal growth.
+This hybrid program includes online course work and in-person classes held two Fridays/Saturdays per term in Salem, Oregon, and emphasizes academic excellence, competence in counseling skills and personal growth.
 Online course work is delivered through OSU Ecampus, a national leader in online education.
 Ideal for those who need flexibility in their schedule, this part-time program allows you to finish the degree in 3.5 to 4 years.

 The collaborative cohort teaching model creates an environment in which students form strong bonds as they progress through the advanced course work together and enter the workforce.